 Lack of available fresh, drinking water;

 Poor skin elasticity (see below to view a simple test for this);

 There are a couple of sure fire ways to check to see if your sick cat is dehydrated and necessitates a trip to the emergency vet or can wait until regular business hours at your own veterinarian.

 Skin Turgor Test

-As shown in the picture (and in the video link), pinch the skin between the shoulder blades near the scruff of the neck and gently lift it up as far as it will go.
-If the skin quickly springs back down on the spine, the cat is hydrated.
+As shown in the video below, pinch the skin between the front shoulder blades (near the scruff of the neck) and gently lift it up as far as it will go.
+Let the skin go and if the skin quickly springs back down on the spine, the cat is hydrated.
 If the skin stays pinched together and/or falls back to the spine slowly, the cat is dehydrated.
 The more severe the dehydration, the slower the skin will take to retract.